Global bifurcation for corotating and counter-rotating vortex pairs: Introduction

 \subsection{Historical considerations}

-The simplest explicit rotating vortex patch solution to \eqref{euler} is the disk, also referred to as the Rankine Vortex.
+The simplest explicit rotating vortex patch solution to \eqref{euler} is the disk, also referred to as the Rankine vortex.
 This solution was studied by Lord Kelvin \cite{thomson:columnar} at the linear level, who found that patches with boundary $r=1+\ep\cos(m\theta)$ rotate at constant angular velocity $\Omega_m=(m-1)/2m$, for $m=2,3,4\ldots$ Provided they have radial symmetry, more complicated explicit solutions can be found to the full nonlinear problem, such as for example a doubly-connected annulus.
-All the above mentioned solutions can rotate at arbitrary angular velocity.
+Note that the Rankine vortex can rotate at arbitrary angular velocity.
 This is in contrast to the ellipse-shaped solutions, found by Kirchhoff \cite{kirchhoff:book}, whose rotation depends on the parameters of the solution and specifically, on the eccentricity.

 The initial results are numerical, and indicate that one can start from those trivial solutions and construct more complex ones from them.
 Notably, Deem and Zabusky \cite{dz:vstates} numerically showed the existence of polygonally shaped rotating patches with $m$-fold symmetry.
 Corotating and counter-rotating vortex pairs were investigated by Saffman and Szeto \cite{ss:pairs} and Pierrehumbert \cite{pierrehumbert}, who found that the patches were almost circular when far away from each other, but increasingly deform as they move closer to each other, until they eventually touch.
 Dritschel \cite{dritschel} numerically constructed pairs with different shapes and studied their linear stability.